DrSiemer/CodeMerger/README.md

     - Click "Copy Merged" to merge the selected files and prepend your custom prompt (configured in Settings).
 This is useful for providing ongoing context to an LLM
     - If you added wrapper text, a "Copy Wrapped" button will appear to include your project-specific intro/outro text.
 This is ideal for starting a new conversation
 - **Compact Mode**
-    - Click "Compact Mode" to switch to a small, always-on-top copy button
+    - Minimize the main window to activate a small, always-on-top copy button
+    - Restore the app from the taskbar to return to the full view
     - The button is colored with your project's assigned color and shows the project name on hover
     - A warning icon will appear on the button if new files are found
     - A small "W" button is available for copying the wrapped version
-    - Double-click the move bar or use the close button to return to the full view
+    - Double-click the move bar or use the close button to exit compact mode and show the main window again

 ### Settings

 - **Application Updates**: Enable or disable the automatic daily check for new versions
+- **Window Behavior**: Disable the automatic compact mode when the main window is minimized
 - **File System Monitoring**: Configure the automatic check for new files (enable/disable and set the check interval)
 - **Secret Scanning**: Enable a check for potential secrets (API keys, etc) that runs before copying code to the clipboard
 - **Prompts**: